 - 3 Tbsps baking powder

 - 2 cups choice of fresh berries (garnish)

 Preheat your waffle maker to desired setting.

-Whisk together the all-purpose flour, baking powder, salt, and sugar.
+Whisk together the all-purpose flour, cinnamon, baking powder, salt, and sugar.

 Add the canola oil, water, vanilla extract, and lemon juice to the dry mixture and stir together well until fully incorporated.

 Let the batter sit for a couple of minutes while it slightly thickens and rises.

 Spoon batter into your waffle maker and cook according to your waffle iron's instructions.

 Once each waffle completes, add to a baking sheet and place them in the oven on the lowest setting (to keep them warm).